DockYard/ember-router-scroll/README.md

 **1.** Manage preserveScrollPosition via service

-When you need to modify `preserveScrollPosition` on the service for a specific transition, you should always reset the value after teh transition occurs, otherwise all future transitions will use the same `preserveScrollPosition` value.
+When you need to modify `preserveScrollPosition` on the service for a specific transition, you should always reset the value after the transition occurs, otherwise all future transitions will use the same `preserveScrollPosition` value.

 Example: